-- in relation to each of the registered pupils who have special educational needs or disability: - co-ordinating the provision for pupils with SEND - monitoring, with the classteacher and leadership team, the effectiveness of any special educational provision made ensuring that an agreed, consistent approach is adopted - securing relevant services for the pupil where necessary - ensuring that school keeps the records of the pupil's special educational needs up to date - liaising with parents of pupils with SEND - liaising with outside agencies, arranging meetings, and providing a link between these agencies, class teachers and parents - ensuring that, where the pupil transfers to another school or educational institution, all relevant information about the pupil's special educational needs and the special educational provision made is conveyed to the appropriate authority - promoting the pupil's inclusion in the school community and access to the school's curriculum, facilities and extra-curricular activities - selecting, supervising and training teaching assistants who work with pupils with SEND - advising teachers at the school about differentiated teaching methods and resources appropriate for individual pupils with SEND - contributing to in-service training for teachers at the school to assist them to carry out their duties in relation to SEND pupils i.e. in identifying them, devising strategies, Provision Maps, setting targets appropriate to the needs of the pupils, and using appropriate resources and materials - preparing and reviewing the information required to be published by the Governing Body on its website, concerning SEND arrangements within the school and liaising with the SEND governor - together with the headteacher, manage the SEND budget
+- In relation to each of the registered pupils who have special educational needs or disability: - Co-ordinating the provision for pupils with SEND - Monitoring, with the classteacher and leadership team, the effectiveness of any special educational provision made ensuring that an agreed, consistent approach is adopted - Securing relevant services for the pupil where necessary and possible. - Ensuring that school keeps the records of the pupil's special educational needs up to date - Liaising with parents of pupils with SEND - Liaising with outside agencies, arranging meetings, and providing a link between these agencies, class teachers and parents - Ensuring that, where the pupil transfers to another school or educational institution, all relevant information about the pupil's special educational needs and the special educational provision made is conveyed to the appropriate authority - Promoting the pupil's inclusion in the school community and access to the school's curriculum, facilities and extra-curricular activities - Selecting, supervising and training teaching assistants who work with pupils with SEND alongside the headteacher - Advising teachers at the school about differentiated teaching methods and resources appropriate for individual pupils with SEND - Contributing to in-service training for teachers at the school to assist them to carry out their duties in relation to SEND pupils i.e. in identifying them, devising strategies, setting targets appropriate to the needs of the pupils, and using appropriate resources and materials - Preparing and reviewing the information required to be published by the Governing Body on its website, concerning SEND arrangements within the school and liaising with the SEND governor - Together with the headteacher, manage the SEND budget